eceozdemir/dsa210-TermProject/README.md

 Description of Dataset

-Energy charged (kWh): Daily energy data will be obtained through the Tesla, showing how much electricity I charged into the car each day.
+Energy charged (kWh): Daily energy data will be obtained through the Tesla, showing how much electricity I charged into the car each day.The raw dataset included fields like start/end times, charger type, and location.
+These were filtered to retain only the total energy charged per day.

 Weather conditions: Daily weather data including temperature, humidity, precipitation, snowfall, and wind speed will be collected using the Open-Meteo API.